veysph/Flipdot/README.md

 So one panel is a 28x14 dots matrix.
 And each pannel has two controllers per pannel.

 Panels are driven with RS485 serial protocol.
-For small setup, one RS485 main controller interface can drive up to eight controllers.
+For small setup, one RS485 main controller interface can drive up to eight panels controllers.
 Which in my case means four panels per main controller interfaces.

 ### Display frame structure